-Gelassenheit is an unusual German Mennonite word with a powerful spiritual message about peace.
+Gelassenheit is an unusual Pennsylvania Dutch Mennonite word with a powerful spiritual message about peace.

-Have you ever heard of gelassenheit?
 It’s a strange word, isn’t it?
 As I got to know my Mennonite friends, this word was brought up a lot, usually in relation to questions that I had.
-Always, always, when I struggled with something that tormented me, the answer came back to .. gelassenheit.
+Always, always, when I struggled with something that tormented me, the answer came back to this same very strange and unfamiliar word … gelassenheit.